What is a Savings bank account?

 Savings bank account rates are different for different banks.
 The State Bank of India offers 2.7%.
 Likewise, ICICI and HDFC banks are offering a range of 3% to 3.5% per annum.

-See the trend of interest rates banks offer and decide accordingly while choosing the best one.
 Normally, a stable bank has low rates, while banks that need your deposit might give you higher SB rates.
 So, basically, you are safer if you go with banks that are stable.

-Decide whether it’s a single or joint account
+Decide whether it’s a Single or Joint account

-A savings bank account can be opened in ways that can be operated by multiple persons or you can just open it in your name.
 Decide in which manner you would like to open an account.
 For instance, you might like to open a savings bank account along with your spouse or with your son/daughter, and whoever you think of, it can be arranged accordingly.

-Account operation is another area that you would be required to consider.
 In a single account, it’s, of course, only you.
 So you will be operating this account.
 In a joint account, you can choose the mode of operation.

-You can mandate the following mode of operation in your joint account.
+You can mandate the following mode of operation in your joint account:

 - Either or Survivor